greenfrogs/ucl_cs_setup_your_environment/mac/getting-started.md

 2. Download the [Toolbox App](https://www.jetbrains.com/toolbox-app/) and sign in with your account.
 This will automatically license any Jetbrains tools on your system.

-### Note on IDE's
+### Note on IDEs
-IDE's are a personal preference, this guide will primarily use Jetbrains where possible but you may wish to use Visual Studio Code for everything instead.
+IDEs are a personal preference, this guide will primarily use Jetbrains where possible but you may wish to use Visual Studio Code for everything instead.

 ## Step 3: Git